Sackett's Wells, California: Butterfield Overland Mail station

 In 1858, the Butterfield Overland Mail established a stage station there at the well, located 17.5 mi southeast of Carrizo Creek Station and 15 mi northwest of Indian Wells Station.

 At the beginning of the American Civil War the mail stations were abandoned but the wells continued to be used by the Union Army and other travelers.
 After the Civil War Sackett's Wells was again used for a station and watering place for other stage companies on the route between California and Arizona Territory, until the route fell into disuse in the late 1870s with the arrival of the railroad in Yuma, Arizona.

-The site now is now obscured by the effects of 135 years of time, decay, and erosion in the desert.
+The exact location has been lost.
+A 1925 newspaper interview with former state driver John McCain described the site:

-In Popular Literature
+In popular literature

 The author Louis L'Amour, known for his stories and novels about the Old West, refers to Sackett's Well in his book The Sackett Companion.
-Many of his books tell stories about different fictional members of the Sackett family as they immigrate from England to The New World and settle, then move west as the narratives progress in time.
+Many of his books tell stories about different fictional members of the Sackett family as they immigrate from England to the New World and settle, then move west as the narratives progress in time.
 Because of the interest that his fans held for the Sackett family, he wrote The Sackett Companion to help his readers understand the many relationships and events involving this family.
 Mr. L'Amour states that he took the family name from Sackett's Well.

 In The Sackett Companion, Mr. L'Amour tells that he had occasion to search for and locate Sackett's Well.
 He states that Arthur Woodward credited the well's name to Russell Sackett, a stageline station keeper.
 But Mr. L'Amour believed the water hole was discovered by Lt.
 Delos B. Sackett, thus saving his expedition's mules.